 Your attention is also drawn to our Student Protection Plan at the following link that contains important information about how we will mitigate risks affecting your ability to study:

 View the Student Protection Plan

-This website's Terms and Conditions were updated on 16 January 2019.
+This website's Terms and Conditions were updated on 1 December 2022.

-If the application is accepted, a written offer of a place will be made.
-To accept the offer only the £235 Administration fee and £1,000 security deposit are required.
-A further £6,000 payment must be made before a Confirmation of Acceptance of Studies (‘CAS') is requested.
+If your application is accepted, a written offer of a place will be made.
+To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £260 and £1,000 security deposit.
+Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay a minimum of £6,000 in advance tuition fees.
+Please note that certain territories are deemed high risk by UKVI for the issuance of a visa.
+If your territory is considered high risk, you may be required to pay a higher amount in respect of advance fees.
+Details will be set out in the individual payment plan attached to your offer letter.
 Non-payment by the fee deadline may put your place at risk.
-If you do not require a CAS you must pay this sum no later than 3 months before the start date of your course.
-Once the CAS has been issued, and before arrival at the Centre, you will be required to pay the balance of the first two terms’ fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.
+If you do not require a student visa you must pay this sum no later than 3 months before the start date of your programme.
+You will be required to pay the balance of the first semester's fees along with the accommodation fees (if applicable) no later than 28 days prior to your programme start date, unless otherwise stated in the individualised payment plan in your offer letter.

 In the event of an official visa rejection, only one further CAS will be issued in support of a second and final visa application.
 Full fees for the year must be paid in advance for a second CAS to be issued, but will be refunded in the event of a second visa refusal (unless the visa is refused on account of fraud).
 We reserve the right not to issue a second CAS if we deem the risk of rejection too great.
 The issuance of a CAS is subject to meeting certain criteria including, but not limited to, your financial status and, in some cases, a satisfactory interview.